TickleThePanda/carpe-dm/src/plans/unbound.md

 start.

-The ghost, gone mad with time, is only focussed on preventing it from ever getting to *QUEST GIVER* and it will be very difficult to reason with it.
+The ghost, gone mad with time, is only focussed on preventing it from ever getting to Elidyr and it will be very difficult to reason with it.
 If the players mention being sent or who they were sent by, the ghost will become violent and impossible to deal with.

 The ghost will not be convinced to let the players leave with the amulet and it can only be taken by force.

 #### *STORAGE* ?